 Didn’t your mother ever tell you that “Sharing is Caring”?

-Here are 4 things that I’ve learned from people in my time spent in the creative industry:
+Here are four things that I’ve learned from people in my time spent in the creative industry:

 - Never stop consuming knowledge.
 When people rest on their laurels, they become complacent.
 Complacency breeds insecurity.

 - Share that knowledge.
-It will never hurt you to share knowledge if you continue learning, yourself.
-In it, you will help others as well as inspire loyalty from your peers.
+It will never hurt you to share knowledge if you continue learning yourself.
+In it, you will help others as well as inspire loyalty from their peers.

 - Exercise that knowledge.
 Always be experimenting.
 Failures are learning experiences.